-9. Using gloves or a large heavy cloth, turn the radiator cap counterclockwise, without pushing down, to the first stop.
+- 9. Using gloves or a large heavy cloth, turn the radiator cap counterclockwise, without pushing down, to the first stop.
 This releases any remaining pressure in the cooling system.
-After the pressure releases, push down on the cap and turn it until it comes off.

-- 10. Start the engine and set the temperature control dial to maximum (climate control to FULL AUTO at 90°F/32°C).
+After the pressure releases, push down on the cap and turn it until it comes off. - 10.
+Start the engine and set the temperature control dial to maximum.
 Add coolant to the radiator up to the base of the filler neck.
 If you do not have the proper coolant mixture available, you can add plain water.
-Remember to have the cooling system drained and refilled with the proper mixture as soon as you can. - Put the radiator cap back on tightly.
+Remember to have the cooling system drained and refilled with the proper mixture as soon as you can.

+- 11. Put the radiator cap back on tightly.
 Run the engine and watch the temperature gauge.
 If it goes back to the red mark, the engine needs repair.
-(See Emergency Towing on page 320.) - 12.
+(See Emergency Towing on page 286.) - 12.
 If the temperature stays normal, check the coolant level in the radiator reserve tank.
 If it has gone down, add coolant to the MAX mark.
 Put the cap back on tightly.